NEW: Police union wants NFL to investigate Michael Bennett's "obvious false allegations"

 “I wasn’t doing nothing, man,” Bennett implores in the video.
 “I was here with friends.
 They told us to get out.
 Everybody ran.
 Can you answer my question, sir?”

-, Bennett said his daughters, Peyton, Blake and Ollie, were on his mind as an officer allegedly put a gun near his head and threatened to shoot him if he moved.
+In his letter, Bennett said his daughters, Peyton, Blake and Ollie, were on his mind as an officer allegedly put a gun near his head and threatened to shoot him if he moved.

 “All I could think was, ‘I’m going to die for no other reason than I am black and my skin is somehow a threat.’
 My life flashed before my eyes as I thought of my girls.
 Would I ever play with them again?
 Or watch them have kids?
 Or be able to kiss my wife again and tell her I love her?” he wrote.